Ylide: Based on nitrogen

 Certain nitrogen-based ylides also exist such as azomethine ylides with the general structure:

 These compounds can be envisioned as iminium cations placed next to a carbanion.
 The substituents R1, R2 are electron withdrawing groups.
 These ylides can be generated by condensation of an α-amino acid and an aldehyde or by thermal ring opening reaction of certain N-substituted aziridines.

+The further-unsaturated nitrile ylides are known almost exclusively as unstable intermediates.

-A rather exotic family of dinitrogen-based ylides are the isodiazenes: R1R2N+=N–.
-The generally decompose by extrusion of dinitrogen.
+A rather exotic family of dinitrogen-based ylides are the isodiazenes (R1R2N+=N–), which generally decompose by extrusion of dinitrogen.

-Stable carbenes also have a ylidic resonance contributor e.g.:
+Stable carbenes also have a ylidic resonance contributor, e.g.:

 Other

 Halonium ylides can be prepared from allyl halides and metal carbenoids.
-After a [2,3]-rearrangement a homoallylhalide is obtained.
+After a [2,3]-rearrangement, a homoallylhalide is obtained.

 The active form of Tebbe's reagent is often considered a titanium ylide.
 Like the Wittig reagent, it is able to replace the oxygen atom on carbonyl groups with a methylene group.
 Compared with the Wittig reagent, it has more functional group tolerance.